 Huáguó Theater 華國戲院 is one of hundreds of abandoned theaters scattered around Taiwan 台灣.
-Located in Puli 埔里, a town of approximately 80,000 in the heart of Nantou 南投, this particular theater was likely built in the late 1950s.
-If this post by Wáng Hénglù 王亨祿 is any guide the single screen theater was operated by a couple with the family name Zhōu 周 and specialized in showing western films before its inevitable demise.
+Located in Pǔlǐ 埔里, a town of approximately 80,000 in the heart of Nántóu 南投, this particular theater was likely built in the late 1950s.
+From what I’ve read in this post by Wáng Hénglù 王亨祿, this theater was operated by a couple with the family name Zhōu 周 and specialized in showing Western films on a single screen before its inevitable demise.

-I have made a project of understanding more about the dying Taiwanese cinema industry since chancing upon Datong Theater 大同戲院 in Taitung City 台東市.
-Going to the movies was one of the primary forms of mass entertainment in Taiwan at one point.
+I’ve been interested in the rise and fall of the Taiwanese cinema industry ever since I chanced upon Datong Theater 大同戲院 in Taitung City 台東市 on another road trip in 2015.
+Going to the movies was one of the primary forms of mass entertainment in Taiwan in the 1960s and 1970s.
 Home video, personal computers, and movie piracy contributed to the wholesale collapse of the cinema industry in the early 2000s, when hundreds of theaters went out of business almost all at once.
-Their carcasses now litter the urban cores of cities across the nation, a testament to changing consumer habits and economic stagnation1.
+Their carcasses now litter cities across the nation, a testament to changing consumer habits and economic stagnation1.

-Huaguo Theater’s sole cinema suffered a rather unusual fate: its rooftop completely collapsed at some unknown point in the past and a forest now grows within it.
-What was once the seating area has become an entire ecosystem supported by the rotting wooden remains of the rooftop beams and whatever dust and debris finds its way inside.
+Huaguo Theater suffered a rather unusual fate: its rooftop completely collapsed and a forest now grows within it.
+What was once the seating area has become an entire ecosystem supported by the rotting wooden remains of rooftop beams and whatever dust and debris finds its way inside.
 Golden orb-weavers, giant spiders found almost everywhere in Taiwan, have spun impressive webs among outstretched branches and low-lying foliage.
-Insects buzz and hum, darting in and out of beams of sunlight slipping through the canopy overhead.
+Insects buzz and chirr, darting in and out of beams of sunlight slipping through the canopy overhead.
 Mosquitoes, alerted to the presence of mammalian intruders, swarm in search of blood.
 There is a sense of mystery and wonderment in this unlikely forest within the walls of the old theater.

 Many of the old theaters I have explored were at one point subdivided into smaller halls with smaller screens, a last-ditch attempt to address declining attendance with more choice and variety.
 Not so at Huaguo; its fortunes were determined by the success or failure of its only screen.
 This screen, still intact, is framed by red velvet curtains bearing the imprint of the theater’s corporate sponsor, HeySong 黑松, a popular beverage producer in Taiwan.

 There is an old Japanese colonial era triangulation point underneath the lip of the stage.
-This survey marker was used about a century ago to help locate the geographic center of Taiwan 台灣地理中心 on the other side of Puli 埔里.
+This survey marker was used about a century ago to help locate the geographic center of Taiwan on the other side of Pǔlǐ 埔里.
 The fact that the theater was built to accommodate access to the old marker suggests a certain respect for history—or perhaps this was required by law?
 Whatever the case, many Taiwanese go out of their way to find all three triangulation points in the Puli Basin 埔里盆地 (e.g. here, here, here, here, and here).
-None of the Chinese language blogs I have read say much about the rest of the theater—for them, breaking in through the side of the building, crossing the forest floor to the stage, and taking a photograph with the marker seems to be adventure enough.
+None of the Chinese language blogs I have read say much about the rest of the theater—for them, crossing the forest floor to the stage and taking a photograph with the marker seems to be adventurous enough.

 Of course, I was not about to leave it at that.
 After exploring the storage area beneath the big screen I crossed back to the ticket booth and ascended one of two stairways to explore the office, the upper balcony, and the projection room.
 The front part of the building was far more solid and less exposed than the rest—but even here the predations of nature could be seen in abundance.